OrganicaWild/OrganicaWild/readme.md

 Viola, you have a editable copy of the code.

 Make your changes and commit.
-To have your changes in the main repo, create a pull request.
+To have your changes in the main repository, create a pull request.

 ### Contribute in the samples